 If you have any questions please use the contact email.

-Planning update – amended plans were sent to Cheshire East but have been refused as the changes were too significant to be considered as a minor amendment – more information on the ‘future plans‘ page.
+Planning update – amended plans were sent to Cheshire East but were refused as the changes were too significant to be considered as a minor amendment.
+However revised plans have been submitted – more information on the ‘future plans‘ page.